jChapman/superfluoussextant/content/pygif.rst

 Other Options
 =============

-Here are some other options I looked into, but stopped digging into for various reasons.
+Here are some other options I looked into, but didn't use for various reasons.

 Pillow
 ------

 .. https://stackoverflow.com/questions/24688802/saving-an-animated-gif-in-pillow

-I use Pillow to generate the images, it would be great to use it to generate the gifs.
+I use `Pillow to generate images <https://pillow.readthedocs.io>`_ , it would be great to use it to generate the gifs.
 It even appears that gifs are one of the `"fully supported formats" <https://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html>`_ !
-I even had hope that I could progressivly save frames as they were created with the `append_images` `argument <https://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html#saving>`_ .
+I even had hope that I could progressively save frames as they were created with the `append_images` `argument <https://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html#saving>`_ .
 However the more I looked into creating gifs with Pillow the more `bugs I found <https://github.com/python-pillow/Pillow/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20gif>`_ including the fact that simply re-saving a gif increases the size of the gif.

 For now I'm going to stick to one of the other options listed above because of the known (and unknown) issues in Pillow.